Turningl/PFA_pytorch/README.md

 ## Getting Started

-This repository is an implementation of Pytorch version of __Federatered Averaging (FedAvg), Projected Federated Averaging (PFA) and Projetced Federated Averaging Plus (PFA plus)__ algorithms.
+This repository is an implementation of Pytorch version of __Federated Averaging (FedAvg), Projected Federated Averaging (PFA) and Projetced Federated Averaging Plus (PFA plus)__ algorithms.

 ## Install